Mihir-Null/neural_geodesic_flows/README.md

 ### Running a minimal example

-`python3 -m applications.general_training` will train and save a NGF model.
+`python3 -m applications.minimal` will train, save and visualize an NGF model.
 By way of a quick example it is setup to train on a small two sphere dataset with few epochs (so don't expect great performance).
-The trained model can be analyzed with the module `applications/general_inference.py`.
-If you want to make this model good, increase the dataset size (the file contains 16384 samples) and amount of epochs in `applications/general_training.py`.
+If you want to make this model good, increase the dataset size (the file contains 16384 samples), adjust the batch size and the amount of epochs.
+Once you've explored this a bit you might want to do training and inference separately, or craft your own experiments altogether.
+You can do so using the modules `applications/general_training.py` and `applications/general_inference.py`, see [Training your own model](#training-your-own-model) below.
 Some more details on this model:
  * The `.gif` animation above shows how this model trains when using the full dataset
  * The training data are a collection of (up to 16384) geodesic trajectories on the two sphere embedded in 3d consisting of positions (on the sphere) and velocities (tangent to the sphere), so that the data are mathematically 6 dimensional.
  * The model encodes a given 6 dimensional initial point of a trajectory to a 4 dimensional latent tangent bundle (2d manifold with 2d tangents) where it evolves it along a geodesic until time $t=1$.
 The metric is given by a neural network and so this evolution is learnt.
 The so obtained geodesic gets decoded into the 6d space.
  * In the inference the difference between the learnt and the given geodesics are analyzed.
  * In this special case, meant as a proof of concept, the data dynamics are themselves geodesic, but in general only the latent evolution is geodesic while the data dynamics are free to be of any kind (see the [master thesis](https://doi.org/10.3929/ethz-b-000733724) for exact assumptions).
 The goal is to learn any kind of dynamics through re-expressing them as latent geodesic dynamics.
 Thus in this simple example we demonstrate that NGFs in the easiest case, where the unknown dynamics are themselves geodesic, successfully solve this learning task.

-`applications/analytical_geometry` contains some modules that use the `TangetBundle` code to do computational differential geometry with example functions `psi,phi,g` (no learning involved).
+`applications/analytical_geometry` contains some modules that use the `TangentBundle_single_chart_atlas` code to do computational differential geometry with example functions `psi,phi,g` (no learning involved).
 Run for instance
 ```
 python3 -m applications.analytical_geometry.two_torus_geodesics
 ```